27.

 : Range of a radio navaid if available.Course °M

-: The same as the two fields above but using true course.
-Use this in areas with high magnetic variation.Distance
+: The same as the field above but using true course.
+Use this in areas with high magnetic declination.Distance

 : Distance of the flight plan leg.Remaining